Common depression treatments include psychotherapy and antidepressant medication.

 Are there alternative treatments?

-You should also talk to your doctor about a plan for an emergency.
+You should also talk to your healthcare provider about a plan for an emergency.
 Many people with depression are suicidal or have thoughts of harming themselves.
-You should know what steps you, and your loved ones, should take if you feel you might hurt yourself, such as calling the National Suicide Prevention Lifeline by dialing 988.
+You should know what steps you and your loved ones should take if you feel you might hurt yourself, such as calling the 988 Suicide & Crisis Lifeline by dialing or texting 988.

 RELATED: Male depression